List of Stormwatch members

-This article is a list of Stormwatch members.
+This is a list of members of the superhero team Stormwatch.

 Stormwatch Prime

 Issues #1–10

 After the losing most of the team, Stormwatch is restructured and new recruits are added prior to issue #1.
 Backlash is promoted to head of training.

 Issues #11–26

 Henry Bendix is stripped of his position in issue #11 and replaced by his second-in-command Synergy, also known as Christine Trelane.
 Team assignments are variable from this point on, grouping operatives and assigning command as situations dictate.

 Issue #27 till Fire from Heaven

 The team is rebuilt after the defeat of Despot (issue #27) and Henry Bendix is again Weatherman, with Synergy as his second.

 After Fire from Heaven

 After the Fire from Heaven crossover, a major restructuring of Stormwatch occurred in Warren Ellis' first issue.
 Battalion became head of training, and Synergy to head of recruitment.
 Molly Perkins moved to the Analysis Deck of Skywatch.
 Sunburst and Nautica left Stormwatch service and worked as Earth-based analysts for Skywatch.
 Blademaster, Cannon, Comanche, Pagan, Prism and Undertow were dismissed, with lifetime U.N.-provided salary and accommodations.
 Undertow is killed soon after.